Last updated: January 2026

 1. 18+ Student Oyster Photocard

 The cheapest way to travel in and around London is by making use of a student Oyster card.
-Students over 18 can use this student travel card to get a student discount on the London Underground, red London buses, DLR trams, and a variety of other transport options.
+If you’re over 18, you can grab one of these to get a student discount on the London Underground, red London buses, and DLR trams.

-How does this work?
-Well, an Osyter card is a smartcard you top up on a pay-as-you-go credit basis at any Tube or Overground station, as well as any shop with a blue Oyster card sign.
-Owning an Oyster card gets you 30% off weekly, monthly, and annual adult-rate travel cards (not off general fares), as well as bus and tram season tickets.
+How does it work?
+An Oyster card is just a smartcard you top up on a pay-as-you-go credit basis at any Tube or Overground station, as well as any shop with a blue Oyster card sign.
+Owning one gets you 30% off weekly, monthly, and annual adult-rate travel cards (not off general fares), as well as bus and tram season tickets.

 Find out more information about student Oyster cards here.